70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Italy landmarks: Piazza Bra, Verona

 Piazza Bra is the main square of Verona, located in the Veneto region of Italy.
-The square dates back to Roman times.
-It was used as a marketplace and public gathering place.
+It dates back to Roman times and was used as a marketplace and public gathering place.

 Piazza Bra represents Verona’s heart, a bustling activity hub, and cultural significance.
 Beautiful historic buildings, including the famous Verona Arena, surround the square.
 It is a popular destination for locals and tourists alike.